 Cornelisz’s group had swords, pikes and muskets.
 Wiebbe Hayes’s group on the High Island had none of these things.
 To be sure, they were clever, resourceful men who were able to use flotsam from the wreck to build makeshift weapons.
 Six inch nails can be formidable, after all.
 But the modern-day reader is going to be thinking – how do you beat muskets?

 The 17th century musket is a long way from a modern rifle.
-The illustration at left shows the process of loading and firing.
+The illustration above shows the process of loading and firing.
 The cartridges around the musketeer’s neck contain powder.
 He also carried musket balls (bullets) and what was known as a match.
 Not red-heads in little cardboard boxes; a coal or a glowing ember which had to be applied to the powder.
 Muskets were not accurate over any distance greater than one hundred yards or so and were supposed to be used en masse in a battle, a bit like machine guns might have been in the modern day.
 Evidence suggests Cornelisz only had a few muskets, two, maybe three, at his disposal.

 We first hear of Jeronimus trying to use his superior firepower against Wiebbe Hayes’s group when Coenraat van Huyssen led an attack across the causeway between the two high islands at low tide.
 Despite several attempts, the muskets didn’t fire.
 The weapon wasn’t the most reliable, anyway.
 Add to this the fact that the attackers had to travel several miles in a small boat, keeping their powder dry and their ‘match’ lit, it is little wonder that they had difficulties.